Eddie Rosario Player Props: Braves vs. Reds

 Eddie Rosario At The Plate

-- Among qualifying hitters, he ranks 53rd in batting average, while his on-base percentage ranks 122nd and he is 12th in slugging.
+- Among the qualifying batters in MLB action, he ranks 43rd in batting average, 104th in on-base percentage, and 12th in slugging.

-- He has gone deep in 17.2% of his games this year, and 5.5% of his trips to the plate.
+- Rosario has picked up a hit in 63.1% of his 65 games this year, with more than one hit in 29.2% of those games.

-- In 20 games this season (31.3%), Rosario has picked up an RBI, and in nine of those games (14.1%) he had more than one.
+- Rosario has had an RBI in 20 games this season (30.8%), including nine multi-RBI outings (13.8%).
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.